Tafa

 Tafa is a Local Government Area in Niger State, Nigeria, adjoining the Federal Capital Territory.
 Its headquarters is in the town of Wuse.

 It has an area of 222 km^{2} and a population of 83,544 at the 2006 census.

 The postal code of the area is 910.

+Climate/Geographic

+Tafa Local Governments Area covers an area of 222 square kilometers and experiences average temperatures of 31 °C. The average humidity in the LGA is 30%, and the annual total amount of precipitation there is estimated to be 1650 mm.